imcsk8/comp-docs/wordpress-ssl-haproxy.md

 # Wordpress behind HAProxy with SSL termination

-Setting this up is really fucking problematic *(yes i'm writing this after frustrating debugging and reading lots of documentation)* so in order to make my life (and hopefully yours) easier i'm documenting this.
+Setting this up is really fucking problematic *(yes i'm writing this after a frustrating debugging session and reading lots of documentation)* so in order to make my life (and hopefully yours) easier i'm documenting this.

 ## HAProxy